InHack2018/inhack2018.github.io/_posts/0000-03-01-detailed-info.md

 #### What does it cost to participate?

-The cost of InHack is 7 euros.
-We will provide the WiFi, workspace, snacks, drinks and other goodies.
+Participation is FREE.
+We will provide the WiFi, workspace and other goodies.

+#### Will there be food?

+We will provide light snacks throughout the day.
+For more substantial meals, there is an Albert Heijn within a walking distance of the university as well as a number of restaurants and takeaways.

 #### I'm not smart / my idea is not cool enough.